South Africa says Israel's campaign in Gaza amounts to genocide. What can the UN do about it?

 Many South Africans, including President Cyril Ramaphosa, compare Israel's policies regarding Palestinians in Gaza and the West Bank with South Africa's past apartheid regime of racial segregation.
 Israel rejects such allegations.

-Israel's government swiftly denounced the genocide claim.
-The Foreign Ministry said South Africa’s case lacked a legal foundation and constitutes a “despicable and contemptuous exploitation” of the court.
+Israel, which was founded in the aftermath of the Holocaust, has denounced the genocide claim.
+The Foreign Ministry said South Africa’s case lacks legal foundation and constitutes a “despicable and contemptuous exploitation” of the court.

-Israel did not attend hearings in 2004 when the ICJ discussed an advisory opinion requested by the U.N. into the legality of Israel’s barrier wall.
-The court ruled in a non-binding opinion that the wall was “contrary to international law.”
-Israel sent a written statement to the court before the ruling saying it did not consider it to have jurisdiction and should not respond to the U.N. request for the advisory opinion.
+Israel did not attend hearings in 2004 when the ICJ discussed an advisory opinion on the legality of Israel’s barrier wall.
+The court issued a non-binding opinion that the wall was “contrary to international law.”
+Israel sent a written statement telling the court it did not consider it had jurisdiction.

-Israel also has in the past refused to cooperate with an investigation after the 2008-9 Gaza war, a UN investigation into the 2014 Gaza war, and the ongoing Human Rights Council investigation into alleged abuses against Palestinians.
+Israel also refused to cooperate with an investigation after the 2008-9 Gaza war, a UN investigation into the 2014 Gaza war, and the ongoing Human Rights Council investigation into alleged abuses against Palestinians.

 Israel is not a member of another Hague-based court, the International Criminal Court.
 Other countries that are not ICC members include major global powers the United States, China and Russia.